Tathagata-42/GoodCodingQuestions/README.md

 # GGQ
-This repository will just contain some really good Graph questions .
+This repository will just contain some really good DSA questions .